 m.musgrove@uq.edu.au

-Mason is a PhD student with the Bredy lab on level 6, studying cognitive neuroepigenetics, with a focus on RNA trafficking and dynamics.
+I'm a PhD Student with the Bredy Lab on level 6, studying cognitive neuroepigenetics with a focus on RNA trafficking and dynamics.
+This year I'm acting as the student committee liason to the ECR committee.